FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

 Compose transaction marshals the transaction into a hex encoded string.
-The string can be inputted into the factomd API 'factoid-submit' to be sent to the network.
+The string can be inputted into the factomd API [factoid-submit](#factoid-submit) to be sent to the network.

 ## compose-chain